top of page

 Getting Around New Caledonia

-Budget Travel Tip: contact them directly at vente@air-caledonie.nc to ask about flight passes or specials (like “The Pass” — 4 flights for 29,700 XPF, with kids’ flights discounted).
+Budget travel tip: It’s worth contacting Air Calédonie directly at vente@air-caledonie.nc to ask about flight passes or current deals.
+They sometimes offer specials like “The Pass” — 4 flights for 29,700 XPF, with discounted fares for kids.

 We booked all transfers to and from Tontouta Airport through our hotels using Arc-en-Ciel shuttle buses — super easy and reliable.

-Self-driving is the best way to explore at your own pace.
+Self-driving is hands down the best way to explore New Caledonia at your own pace — it gave us so much freedom to explore

 • Grande Terre: 6 days via rentalcars.com for AU$148 — such a bargain!